ocornut/imgui_club/README.md

 https://github.com/ocornut/imgui_club/tree/master/imgui_freetype

 This is an attempt to replace stb_truetype (the default imgui's font rasterizer) with FreeType.
 Probably lots of bugs, not production ready.
-By [@Vuhdo](https://github.com/Vuhdo).
+By [Vuhdo](https://github.com/Vuhdo) (Aleksei Skriabin).

 **Usage**
 1. Get latest FreeType binaries or build yourself.